svenslaggare/labar/README.md

 ```

 ## Unpacking images
-To unpack the image (make the content available), use the `labar unpack` command.
+To unpack the image (to make the content available), use the `labar unpack` command.
 This will unpack the folder structure into a new folder, but the actual files are linked into new directory, leading to no extra space used.

-## Labar file reference
-See this [file](./LABARFILE_REFERENCE.md) for a definition of the format.

 ## Registry
 To distribute images, Labar uses an HTTP based registry.
 This can be started using `labar run-registry` command.